Electrometallurgy: Research trends

-Molten Oxide Electrolysis
+Molten oxide electrolysis

 Molten Oxide Electrolysis in steelmaking is utilizing electrons as the reducing agent instead of coke as in conventional blast furnace.
 For steel production, this method uses an inert anode (Carbon, Platinum, Iridium or Chromium-based alloy) and places iron ore in the cathode.
 The electrochemical reaction in this Molten Oxide cell can reach up to 1600 °C, a temperature that melts iron ore and electrolyte oxide.
-Then the molten iron ore decompose following this reaction.
+Then the molten iron ore decompose following this reaction:

-Fe2O3(l) + e- -> Fe(l) + O2(g)

-The elecrolysis reaction will produce molten pure iron as a main product and oxygen as its by-product.
+The electrolysis reaction will produce molten pure iron as a main product and oxygen as its by-product.
 Because this process does not add coke in the process, no CO2 gas is produced.
 So no direct greenhouse gas emission.
 Moreover, if the electricity to run such cells comes from renewable sources, this process may have zero emissions.
 This technology also can be implemented for producing Nickel, Chromium, and Ferrochromium.

-Currently Massachusetts-based Boston Metal company is in a process to scale up this technology to an industrial level.
+Currently the Massachusetts-based Boston Metal company is in a process to scale up this technology to an industrial level.

-Direct Decarburization Electrorefining
+Direct decarburization electrorefining

 The purpose of this method is to reduce carbon content from steel.
 This process is suitable for secondary steelmaking industry which recycling steel scrap that has variety of carbon content in their feedstock.
 This method aim to replace current conventional method that utilizing Basic Oxygen Furnace (BOF) to reduce carbon content of iron by blowing oxygen to make it react with carbon and forming CO2.